-1The Ziphites came to Saul to Gibeah, saying, “Has not David hid himself at the hill of Hachilah, which is on the east of Jeshimon?”
+1Then the Ziphites came to Saul to Gibeah, saying, “Is not David hiding himself at the hill of Hachilah, which is facing Jeshimon?”

 2Then Saul arose and went down to the wilderness of Ziph, having 3,000 chosen men of Israel with him, to seek David in the wilderness of Ziph.